 If you do have to leave your room make sure you hang the privacy sign.
 Hotel staff will likely steer clear assuming a guest is in the room.
 You can also turn your TV on to further insinuate someone’s in the room improving the chances your gear will be safe.
-This hotel safety tip obviously doesn’t apply if you desire your room being serviced.
+This hotel safety tip obviously doesn’t apply if you desire your room to be serviced.

 For a bonus hotel safety tip, hang the sign when YOU are in the room to make sure they stay clear.

 Hotel Safety Tip #6 – Always have your firewall on when connecting to hotel wi-fi (and use a VPN if you can).

 Hotel’s, for the most part, offer free wi-fi (I am using it right now as I write this here at this Hilton).
 However, hotel wi-fi is not known for being overly secure.
 Make sure you are connecting to the Hotel’s actual wi-fi network first, and second always make sure your computer’s firewall is on and you use up-to-date antivirus software.

 For your phones, make sure they have appropriate security protection as well.